 (4) The Director may extend that 28 day period for good reason.

-(5) If a provider does not comply with subsection (2), the Director may nevertheless deal with the complaint under this Part.
+(5) If a provider does not comply with subsection (2), the Director may nevertheless deal with the complaint under this Act.

 (6) A provider who does not comply with subsection (2) does not commit an offence.